-The agriculture, forestry and fisheries sector is characterised as having a low-skilled labour force.
-An estimated 60.6% of the labour force is low-skilled, about 35.4% is semi-skilled, and only 4% is considered skilled.
+The agriculture, forestry and fisheries sector is characterised as having a low skilled labour force.
+An estimated 60.7% of the labour force is low skilled, about 35.4% is semi-skilled, and only 3.9% is considered skilled.

-LABOUR FORCE SKILL LEVELS IN AGRICULTURE, FORESTRY AND FISHERIES SECTOR
+LABOUR FORCE SKILL LEVELS IN AGRICULTURE, FORESTRY AND FISHERIES SECTOR, 2022

-The manufacturing sector is characterised as having a semi-skilled labour force, which accounts for at least 67.6% of the labour force, with low-skilled labour accounting for 20.8%, and skilled labour for 11.6%.
+The manufacturing sector is characterised as having a semi-skilled labour force accounting, which accounts for at least 67.2% of the labour force, low skilled labour accounting for 21.3%, and skilled labour for 11.5%.

-LABOUR FORCE SKILL LEVELS IN MANUFACTURING SECTOR
+LABOUR FORCE SKILL LEVELS IN MANUFACTURING SECTOR, 2022

-The services sector, the dominant sector in terms of Gross Value Added (GVA) contribution within the District, has a comparatively high-skilled labour force, with 25.7% of those employed in the sector considered skilled, 43.9% considered semi-skilled, and 30.4% considered low-skilled.
+The services sector, the dominant sector in terms of Gross Value Added (GVA) contribution within the District, has a comparatively high skilled labour force, with 31.1% of those employed in the sector considered skilled, 40.8% considered semi-skilled, and 28.1% considered low skilled.

-LABOUR FORCE SKILL LEVELS IN SERVICES SECTOR
+LABOUR FORCE SKILL LEVELS IN SERVICE SECTOR, 2022